-It should be noted that information on the formal requirements for international (PCT) applications is not restricted to this Part A. Other chapters of the PCT-EPO Guidelines may also be necessary for the work carried out by formalities officers.
+It should be noted that information on the procedures for formalities examination at the EPO in its capacity as RO, (S)ISA and IPEA on the formal requirements for international (PCT) applications is not restricted to this Part A. Other chapters of the PCT-EPO Guidelines may also be are necessary for the work carried out by formalities officers.